rixx/books.rixx.de/src/reviews/2018/a-hanging.md

   rating: 4
 ---

+Oof.
 [A hanging](<a target="_blank" href="http://george-orwell.org/a_hanging/0.html" rel="nofollow">http://george-orwell.org/a_hanging/0....</a>) is a very short essay by *George Orwell*, describing in very matter-of-fact detail the morning of a prison hanging.
 It's as terrible and at the same time as common as it sounds.